-The examination committee must follow these rules:

-- 1. The committee must be comprised of at least three Pitt faculty. - 2.
-The exam chair must be from the Department of Infectious Diseases and Microbiology. - 3.
-The composition of the committee must represent two university departments, at least half of the committee must hold primary appointments in Pitt Public Health, and at least half must be of graduate faculty status.
+- The examination committee must follow these rules: - The committee must be comprised of at least three Pitt faculty members. - The exam chair must be a faculty member from the Department of Infectious Diseases and Microbiology. - The composition of the committee must represent two university departments; at least half of the committee must hold primary appointments in Pitt Public Health, and at least half must be of graduate faculty status. - Refer here: Committee Composition Rules.